Confinement-induced collective motion in suspensions of run-and-tumble particles: Summary and Conclusions

 We suggest that a possible experimental realization of the system might consist in a concentrated suspension of the motile microalgae \textit{Chlamydomonas reinhardtii} confined into a ring-shaped microfluidic device with one asymmetric boundary (with the shape of corrugations or funnels).
 It has been shown that a single cell of \textit{C. reinhardtii} persistently follows the curvature of a circular chamber\cite{bentley2022phenotyping}, which suggests that a collection of cells might behave in a similar way as described in the article.
 The ring-shaped chamber should have a perimeter of the same order of magnitude of the persistence length of the microalgae.
 To achieve high persistence lengths and concentrate the cells in specific regions within the ring, \textit{C. reinhardtii} phototaxis can be leveraged.
 Another possible experimental realization of the proposed mechanism consists in Janus particles confined into rings.
 A recent study has reported clustering of Janus particles in ring-shaped soft confinement \cite{knippenberg2024motility}.
-Such clustering effect might be the basis for a traveling structure when the width of the ring and the packing fraction of the active suspension are correctly tuned.
-A potential technological application of the \textit{confinement-induced tracked locomotion} could be fast steered one-dimensional transport of passive particles in narrow channels.
+Such clustering effect might be the basis for a traveling structure when the width of the ring and the packing fraction of the active suspension are correctly tuned. \horacio{The \textit{confinement-induced tracked locomotion} described in this article is persistent in long enough timescales (\textbf{see Figure S4}) to be appealing for technology.} A potential technological application could be the fast steered one-dimensional transport of passive objects along narrow channels. \horacio{In the coming future, we plan to address a detailed characterization of the transition to clogging states since it is relevant in granular flows in confined environments \cite{arevalo2016clogging,sinha2025facilitating,fang2024clogging}, and might be of interest to understand biofilms formation under confinement \cite{kumar2013microscale,conrad2018confined,fortune2022biofilm}.
+Another interesting study will be inducing preferential directions on the \textit{confinement-induced tracked locomotion} by adjusting the shape of the obstacles.}